 Experiment and result Analysis

 Individuals in the manufacturing ecosystem are: 1) autonomous and self-directed, 2) social, interacting with other entities, 3) controlled by the environment, 4) self-contained.
-They optimize their multi-objective decision makings to interact with others and the environment, hence, agent-based modeling and simulation (ABMS) technique[14,15] is suitable for the study in such complex system.
-With the help of Repast Simphony [16] package, we realized the ecosystem model and performed some experiments with it.
+They optimize their multi-objective decision makings to interact with others and the environment, hence, agent-based modeling and simulation (ABMS) technique[14,15] is suitable for the study in such a complex system.
+Repast Simphony [16] package was utilized in this experiment.

 Experiments

-We use the RanGen [17] to generate order dataset in the well-known Patterson format with the parameters setting listed in Tab.
+RanGen [17] was used to generate order dataset in the well-known Patterson format with the parameters listed in Tab.
 2. First 5 parameters are defined in [17], λ is the parameters of the arrival of user in simulation, Ck,0 is the initial capacity for mrk.

-We assume provider and demander are arriving as the Poisson process, in order to make sure the coming need resource capacity rate will not exceed the coming resource capacity rate in average to prevent the task explosion, and we make sure that:
+We assume that providers and demanders are arriving as the Poisson process, in order to make sure the coming need resource capacity rate will not exceed the average coming resource capacity rate to prevent task explosion, and we make sure that,

 (37)